andeha/Twinbeam/README.md

 Requires [`llvm`](https://llvm.org), [`ninja`](https://ninja-build.org) and — for MIPS development — a pic32mz development board and at-least 'Textmate' and 'Sublime Text'.

-**Entry points, topics and an index:** Digest the source tree starting from any of the topics listed below.
+## Entry points, topics and an index

+Digest the source tree starting from any of the topics listed below.

 | Topic | Where in tree |
 | --- | --- |